LaurieLBaker/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Professor of Computer Science at [College of the Atlantic](https://www.coa.edu) in Maine and an Affiliate Researcher at the University of Glasgow.
+I am an Assistant Professor of Computer Science at [College of the Atlantic](https://www.coa.edu) in Maine and an Affiliate Researcher at the University of Glasgow.
 I am a disease ecologist and marine biologist by training with a keen interest in programming, data science, and the use of novel data sources in research.
 You can keep up with my data science explorations and science communication in [posts](#posts).
 Find out more about my research in [projects](#projects) and my teaching in [courses](/courses).